 Due to the nature of sleep apnea, some of its effects can also show up on your teeth and in your mouth.
-These effects may be spotted by Drs.
-Viola or Whitcomb during your check-up.
+These effects may be spotted by Dr. Whitcomb during your check-up.

 - Chips or excessive wear – Red flags for night-time tooth-grinding or bruxism, not all patients who grind their teeth during sleep have OSA.
 But, OSA is considered the highest, sleep disorder-related risk factor for bruxism.
 For this reason, dentists will thoroughly screen for conditions like OSA when treating patients who are also suspected bruxists.
 When OSA is effectively resolved, the symptoms of bruxism are also resolved, and teeth are protected from further damage.